Nægling

 Beowulf's hand is "too strong" for the weapon.
 Stopford Brooke claims this is "absurd, for Beowulf had fought with it all his life", and that "some later editor" inserted the passage, conflating Beowulf with a story told of Offa of Mercia.
 While Taylor Culbert argues the poet blames the weapon for it, effectively "aggrandiz[ing] Beowulf in the eyes of the reader", Judy Anne White, in a Jungian reading of the poem, proposes that "Beowulf's inability to use a sword is a part of his destiny, a question of fate, and therefore beyond his control."

 The idea of a sword failing for the hero at a crucial time has parallels in other Germanic works such as in the Volsunga saga and Gesta Danorum.
 However this is especially true in the Gunnlaugs saga, where the author goes at pains to show that it was the hero and not the foe who broke the sword.
 Furthermore, in Germanic tradition, exceptional swords may often use words such as old, ancient, or ancestral.
 However this may not always fit the story of the hero, such as when the sword is forged for him.
-In Næġling's case, the sword has more of a literary characteristic than a specific ancestral lineage, as is evident from its name.
+In Nægling's case, the sword has more of a literary characteristic than a specific ancestral lineage, as is evident from its name.
 Nevertheless, the sword is described as being gomol ond grægmæl (old and gray).